-I read a lot of Best Holidays Romance Books in 2021.
-Hi, guys welcome back to the channel for today's article I'm going to be talking about a couple of the Best Holiday romance books that I've already managed to finish.
+I read a lot of Best Holidays Romance Books in 2023.
+Hi, guys welcome back to the blog for today's article I'm going to be talking about a couple of the Best Holiday romance books that I've already managed to finish.

-I'm so excited to read about Best Holiday romance books that take place in the wintertime and take place at Christmas because Christmas is usually a really happy season obviously.
+I'm so excited to read about the 10 Best Holiday romance books that take place in the wintertime and take place at Christmas because Christmas is usually a really happy season obviously.

 1. Always, in December: A Novel

 This one is called 'Always, in December: A Novel by Emily Stone, and it basically follows our heroine who had a very tragic life so far her parents have actually passed away and it's around Christmas time so she obviously has ill feelings towards Christmas.

 she doesn't want to celebrate Christmas at all because it just brings up bad memories since her parents died at that time and then our hero and she actually meets in this weird situation and they have an instant connection with each other and they really like each other, they spend a lot of time with each other and they actually manage to even have a little hookup situation.

 now keep in mind that this book is a little bit faded to black so don't expect too much of a steamy Christmas romance novel for your holiday read moving along they have a wonderful time with each other until he abruptly leaves and she is left heartbroken

 and she's left wondering what she did wrong like why did she do something that made him feel like she was too clingy did she do something that was just upsetting to him and he didn't feel that he needed to continue the relationship.

 it was just like a lot of questioning and wondering but then throughout the whole book we kind of just watched her develop and grow throughout the years because this book does take place in a span of like a couple of months in a whole year

 and then during the times when she is doing things and she's living her life and things like that she actually ends up meeting him in weird circumstances in places where she thought that she would never be able to see him again.